Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-04-11-OpenJDK_Contribution.md

 ### How to start contribution in OpenJDK

-The first link for contributor to read is: https://openjdk.java.net/contribute/

-In this step 0 is get OCA signed.
+Sign [Oracle Contributor Agreement](https://www.oracle.com/technetwork/oca-405177.pdf) to start contribution.
+Scan it and e-mail the result to oracle-ca_us(at)oracle.com

-Although the page says it takes 2 weeks, for me it was fast, I did some mistake in form and the oracle team helped me to submit it again.
-It might take a couple of days' time, meanwhile, you can prepare your development env ready for contribution.
+Although the page says it takes 2 weeks, for me it was fast.
+I did some mistakes in the form and Oracle's team helped me to submit it again.
+It might take a couple of days.
+Meanwhile, you can prepare your development env ready for contribution.

 ### Prepare your development env
 [This](https://hg.openjdk.java.net/jdk/jdk/raw-file/tip/doc/building.html) is the link from JDK source repository.
 From this link Instructions for the Impatient are: